solaechea/twilio_11_iterator_issue/README.md

 # Twilio List Numbers (example)

-This small Maven project demonstrates listing incoming phone numbers using Twilio Java SDK 11.0.2.
+This small Maven project demonstrates an issue when iterating over a `ResourceSet<IncomingPhoneNumber>.iterator()` and using `next()` method using Twilio Java SDK 11.0.2.

+Ticket: twilio/twilio-java#914

 Usage